06kunal/Data_Science/README.md

 Week 1st:
 -> Brushing basic Concepts of Python from online lectures, YouTube videos, etc...
 -> Solving simple problems to have a good command of Python.

+Week 2nd:
+-> Learning the basic Matematical concepts that are required for Data science
+    like Probability, Permutations and Combinations.